 - Consider the companies values and operations and brainstorm a list of specific topics that apply to your company.
 Topics might include worker safety, charitable activities, sustainable sourcing, data privacy, fair competition, ethical outsourcing, or responsible waste disposal.

-- Search for books, scholarly articles, and trade journal articles in ProQuest Business, Business Source Complete, PRIMO, or other business databases.
+- Search for books, scholarly articles, and trade journal articles in ProQuest Business, Business Source Ultimate, PRIMO, or other business databases.
 Combine the company name with keywords for your topic.
 A sample search might be: Microsoft AND outsourc* AND ethics

 Journal Article Citation Example